SAP-samples/teched2023-AD164/exercises/ex1/README.md

 </details>

-## Exercise 1.2 Create Database Table
+## Exercise 1.2 Create a Database Table
 [^Top of page](#)

 <details>